Last Updated on

 So what’s next?

-I plan to apply this method to create a first batch of 15 articles on this site to see how user will interact with them.
+I plan to apply this method to create the first batch of 15 articles on this site to see how users will interact.

 I will share the idea generation step in the upcoming posts to show you how to come up with keyword ideas and also communicate with the writer.